cmharlow/rialto-wiki/Inferencing:-how-to-tell-it-is-enabled-and-functioning-in-Vitro.md

-1. Use the Vivo sparql interface at https://rialto-vitro-dev.stanford.edu/vitro/admin/sparqlquery and enter the query:
+## Use the Vivo sparql interface

+Visit https://rialto-vitro-dev.stanford.edu/vitro/admin/sparqlquery and enter the query:

 ```
 SELECT count(*)